Top 15 Korean Symbolism and Traditional Patterns You Must Know!

 1. Mugunghwa Flower

 Mugunghwa (무궁화) has been well known as South Korean national flower and also a symbol of south Korea since ancient times, even before the gojoseon period.
-Mugunghwa flower is a korean symbol of ‘eternal blossoms that never fades‘, which represents the Korean people’s resilient spirit and constant improvement to create a better future of Korea.
+This flower is a korean symbol of ‘eternal blossoms that never fades‘, which represents the Korean people’s resilient spirit and constant improvement to create a better future of Korea.

 You can see the significance of the Mugunghwa flower as this flower’s shape is even used on various national symbols, such as the President’s emblem, lawmakers’ badges, the Supreme Court logo, and korean symbols of other government agencies.